 When strategizing to tackle dramatic disparities that negatively impact Black, Brown, Indigenous, and other historically disenfranchised groups, relying on routine ways of analyzing data and searching for data-driven fixes runs the risk of missing the forest for the trees.
 By treating disparities as technical problems, leaders can obscure unconscious beliefs in white superiority and other forms of racism.
 They can miss how the deep-rooted and pervasive biases that have helped to keep people in these disenfranchised groups at a disadvantage have infused organizational cultures and institutions throughout society, like a smog that we all breath together.

 Over generations, assumptions of racial superiority have operated in ways that can be invisible, especially to white leaders who often have grown up with little need to consider their whiteness and its advantages.
 The resulting blind spots can include, for example, a disregard for the intergenerational impacts of redlining and other mechanisms that systematically excluded Black and other disenfranchised people from most of the opportunities that boosted homeownership and the ability to accumulate wealth for white Americans coming out of the Great Depression and following World War II.
-Without this historical view, a team engaging in root cause work will struggle to accurately diagnose the causes of dramatic present-day disparities in family net worth, access to post-secondary education, rates of homelessness and incarceration, life expectancy, and other measures of economic and social wellbeing.
+The insidious ways that racism was both institutionalized and rationalized by white elites during this period has been well documented by many Black writers and academics, including Ta-Nahesi Coates in The Case of Reparations and Keeanga-Yamahtta Taylor in From #BlackLivesMatter to Black Liberation and Race for Profit.
+Without considering the brilliant deconstruction of mainstream understanding of race in recent American history that such authors offer, a team engaging in root cause work will struggle to accurately diagnose the causes of the dramatic present-day disparities in family net worth, access to post-secondary education, rates of homelessness and incarceration, life expectancy, and other measures of economic and social wellbeing.